prof-cordell-classes/f19-technologies-of-text-chawlad/lab-reports/2019-10-02-LabReport-LetterpressPart1.md

 > The legal shift to conceiving of the book as content, rather than object, is virtually inseparable from its commodification.

-The multi-faceted influence of technological, social, cultural, and legal factors of the past amalgamate to form the contemporary understanding of what we call **the book**.
+The multi-faceted influence of technological, social, cultural, and legal factors of the past amalgamate to form the contemporary understanding of what we call **a book**.